 - Provide your legal consent related to your right to work, medical insurance, and driver licence validity collection.

 TIP: In some cities, Uber provides a sign-up bonus.

 2. Upload the required documents

 If you’re delivering food in a car, the next step is to upload the required documents, for both you and your car.
 The app describes exactly what you need and how to upload everything correctly.

 While uploading your documents, you have constant access to three support options:

 - Direct call support – call 1300 091 272 for support, available 7 days a week between 7 am and 1:59 am AEST

 - Additional support from the Uber website

 Since June 2020, Uber has made some drastic changes to the way it provides support to its drivers.
 As a result, they closed all the Uber Greenlight hubs in Australia, with no immediate intention to open them back up.
-Whether you want to join Uber or are already a driver-partner, the Uber Driver app is […]
+Whether you want to become an Uber driver or you’re already a driver-partner, the Uber Driver […]